Assassin's Creed III: Marketing

 SCEE offers a digital version of Assassin's Creed III via the PlayStation Store.
 Dubbed the "Gold Edition", the download includes the game, PlayStation Vita title Assassin's Creed III: Liberation and a Season Pass (a first for the series).
 Another version of the "Gold Edition" features the game and the Season Pass, but not Liberation.
 The third version comes with Liberation, but without the Season Pass.
 All versions include A Dangerous Secret, the extra mission available with the Special Edition.

 Dutch site Entertainment Business reported that thieves made off with a truck on November 14, 2012, in transporting the entire launch shipment of Assassin's Creed III on PC for Belgium, the Netherlands and Luxembourg.
-Ubisoft stated that it won't affect launch as copies will be sourced elsewhere.
+Ubisoft stated that it would not affect the launch as copies will be sourced elsewhere.
 Those who pre-ordered the Join or Die edition, however, were affected as allegedly this cannot be re-manufactured.
-Ubisoft also passed on serial numbers and barcodes to retailers of the stolen games and placed the same numbers on a blacklist preventing them from receiving online authentication.
+Ubisoft passed on serial numbers and barcodes to retailers of the stolen games and placed the same numbers on a blacklist preventing them from receiving online authentication.

 American global technology company Nvidia bundled the PC version of Assassin's Creed III with its new GeForce GTX 650 Ti.
-It is built on the Kepler architecture along with others in the Nvidia's 600 series of GPUs.
+It is built on the Kepler architecture along with others in Nvidia's 600 series of GPUs.
 According to Nvidia, Assassin's Creed III makes the most of the TXAA technology.
 Ubisoft Australia put together a "very special, very limited" edition of Assassin's Creed III to auction off in benefit of the Sydney Children's Hospital Foundation.
 There are only ten of these editions in the world, and eight of them will be auctioned off to raise money for the Sydney Children's Hospital in Randwick.
-Each will be auctioned separately between November 30, 2012, and December 17.
+Each was auctioned separately between November 30, 2012, and December 17.

 Retail editions

-On March 26, 2012, Ubisoft announced three collectors' editions of Assassin's Creed III, The Freedom, Join Or Die and Special editions, exclusive to EMEA countries and Australia.
+On March 26, 2012, Ubisoft announced three collectors' editions of Assassin's Creed III, The Freedom, Join Or Die and Special editions, exclusive to Europe, the Middle East and African countries, and Australia.
 On June 1, 2012, Ubisoft also announced another collectors' edition of Assassin's Creed III, the UbiWorkshop Edition.
 Ubisoft and Sony partnered to offer the game as a bundle with the PlayStation 3 console, which was offered from the day of the game's release.
 On the day of its release, Assassin's Creed III on the PlayStation 3 received four exclusive single-player missions, titled The Benedict Arnold Missions.
 The gameplay revolves around Benedict Arnold and his connections with turning West Point over to the British.
 Scriptwriter Matt Turner stated that the Benedict Arnold missions were some of the most historically accurate missions in the game, as "some scenes have the actual words spoken by key players in the events at West Point, according to the records from the court proceedings following what happened."